notsaki/simple-web-application/README.md

 ### General information

-The application supports basic user management with admin authentication.
+The application is a REST API that supports basic user management with admin authentication.
 An admin can view, save, update and delete users.
+The authentication is done with JWTs.

 The application can be run through a docker container (a compose file is also provided) and the configuration is being done through environment variables.
 The `.env.example` should be renamed to `.env` with all the required information